Catherine McClements: Screen

 Earlier in 2013, McClements was cast in new ABC telemovie The Broken Shore, alongside Don Hany, Dan Wyllie and Claudia Karvan.
 It premiered at the Adelaide Film Festival in October 2013 and aired on the ABC in early 2014.

 In September 2013, McClements was cast in the film The Menkoff Method, directed by David Parker.

 In 2019 she starred in Ms Fisher's Modern Murder Mysteries as Birdie Birnside.

 In August 2022 she played the part of a teacher in the State Theatre Company South Australia and Sydney Theatre Company co-production Chalkface, written by Angela Betzien.
 The play opened at the Dunstan Playhouse in Adelaide.

 In 2023, McClements was announced as part of the cast for SBS series Erotic Stories.
 She was also announced as part of the cast of the third and final season of ABC drama Total Control, as well as ABC drama Return to Paradise.
 On 21 November 2024, it was announced that McClements was a part of the cast for ABC drama The Family Next Door.
 McClements was also named for Netflix series Apple Cider Vinegar.
 On 31 January 2025, McClements was announced as part of the cast for the Netflix series The Survivors.
 On 17 April 2025, McClements would return for the second series of Return to Paradise as the show would enter production again.

+On 23 April 2026.
+McClements was announced as part of the extended cast for Paramount+ series Dalliance.
+On 22 June 2026, McClements was nominated for a Logie Award for her work in The Survivors.